 Ms. Rosen was named as Metra’s General Counsel by the Board of Directors in February 2014.
 In this role, she leads Metra’s Law Department which provides legal guidance and support to the Metra Board, executive team and staff.

 Mr. Benz was named Chief Audit Officer (CAO) in October 2017 after serving a year in that position in an acting capacity.
 He previously served as Metra’s Ethics Officer and Associate General Counsel.
 In the role of CAO, Mr. Benz is responsible for developing and implementing an annual risk assessment to identify and audit risks Metra faces.
 He also assists the executive director’s office and Metra departments in using best practices of the rail transit industry.
 The CAO has a dual-reporting line to the Board of Directors and Executive Director/CEO, and provides quarterly reports and updates to the Board and senior management.

 Ms. Ciavarella was named Metra’s Senior Division Director, Strategic Capital Planning in June 2011.
 In that role she directs an 18-member team that oversees the development and administration of the agency’s long-range plans, capital program and performance statistics.

 Mr. Farmer has been Metra’s CFO since November 2011.
 He oversees Metra’s accounting, finance, budget, grant management, contract management and information systems teams.
 In this role, Mr. Farmer is responsible for creating and managing a set of financial systems which is fully integrated and responsive to the needs of internal and external customers.

 Ms. Kizer was named Metra’s Chief Information Officer (CIO) in June 2014.
-Ms. Kizer has more than 25 years of experience in information technology and a B.A. in Computer Science from Northwestern University and earned her M.B.A. from Oakland University.
+Ms. Kizer has more than 25 years of experience in information technology.
+She earned her Bachelor of Arts in Computer Science from Northwestern University and earned her MBA from Oakland University in Rochester, Mich.

 Mr. Konczal was named Chief Safety and Environmental Officer in November 2015.
 In this role, he is responsible for the administrative oversight and management of Metra’s safety programs and initiatives, environmental compliance and industrial hygiene activities.